Lilypads/AI-Line-Follower/simulators/Gazebo/catkin_ws/src/Readme.md

 ```
 *Note that the ~/.gazebo/ is a hidden directory.
 You might need to go to setting and check "Show Hidden Files" box.

-2. cd to the workspace (assuming you clone this repository to ~/ or Home directory as instructed on first README, else just cd to where Gazebo catkin workspace is):
+2. Change directory to the workspace (assuming you clone this repository to ~/ or Home directory as instructed on first README, else just change ~/AI-Line-Follower/simulators/Gazebo/catkin_ws to where Gazebo catkin workspace is):
 ```
 cd ~/AI-Line-Follower/simulators/Gazebo/catkin_ws
 ```